amandahinton/film-macabre/README.md

 * Reviews
     * Authenticated Users can submit a review for a movie, or edit/delete their review if they have previously submitted one.
 ## Challenges
 We ran into some problems along the way including:
 * We learned quickly how important it is to ensure that nobody pushes to the main branch without a review process, and to commit early and often to keep all the branches updated.
-* A script we implemented to hide the review edit form until a button is clicked was toggling correctly between hidden and visible, but was incorractly displaying as visible at first.
+* A script we implemented to hide the review edit form until a button is clicked was toggling correctly between hidden and visible, but was incorrectly displaying as visible at first.
 We fixed this by reordering our css file.
 Order is important!
-* Not really a bug, but implementing a star rating system for each movie was alot more challenging than expected and I have a new appreciation for that feature in other sites.
+* Not really a bug, but implementing a star rating system for each movie was a lot more challenging than expected and I have a new appreciation for that feature in other sites.
 ## Code Highlights
 * Star reviews rendering in pug for each movie:
 ```